 There are many different levels of geocodes, but in his webinar, Adam went over six of them:

 These are listed in decreasing order of accuracy.

-The most accurate—and therefore useful—level of geodoing is rooftop.
+The most accurate, and therefore useful—level of geocoding is rooftop accuracy.
 Smarty offers rooftop geocoding combined with the #1 address validation tool in the world.
 You can try US Rooftop Geocoding for free here.